How does Poodle Rescue work?

 The Importance of Breed Rescue

 Dogs are not responsible for their own existence.
 Dogs exist as a result of either human intervention (planned breeding) or human neglect (accidental breeding.)
-Members of Poodle Club of Central California feels very strongly that it is their responsibility to help save the lives of abandoned and unwanted Poodles whenever possible.
-Unfortunately, not everyone who breeds Poodles feels the same way, so PCCC steps in to pick up the pieces where needed.
-While we respect the good work done by the many all-breed rescue organizations that exist, we believe that as Poodle breeders, we can best care for and find homes for our breed.
-Poodle Club of Central California's mission is to rescue and re-home Poodles.
-Please contact Mary Olund at 415.457.4648 or email@example.com if a rescue dog is what you are interested in.
+Members of Poodle Club of Central California feel very strongly that it is their responsibility to help save the lives of abandoned and unwanted Poodles whenever possible.
+Unfortunately, not everyone who breeds Poodles feels the same way, so PCCC steps in to pick up the pieces where needed if possible.